k98kurz/merkle/readme.md

 step as a code from `interfaces.ProofOp`.
 It ensures that the proof starts with the leaf and ends with the root, and then it follows the proof operations.

-If the call to `Tree.verify` is provided invalid parameters or an invalid proof, it will throw an `AssertionError` or `ValueError`.
+Raises `UsagePreconditionError` when provided invalid parameters.
+Raises `SecurityError` when provided an invalid proof.
 If all checks pass, it executes without error and returns `None`.

 ## get_hash_function